 I used the Fuyu persimmons two ways in this recipe:

-Sliced super thinly inside of the rolled pork, and sliced in wedges in a mixture of sweet caramelized onions and herbs.
+- The persimmons are also sliced into wedges in a mixture of sweet caramelized onions and herbs.

 - Fuyu persimmons become softer during the cooking process, but remain intact, so you get a nice piece in every bite.